 Home Safety Evaluation: Once a person has had a fall or a “close call fall” it is highly recommended that they have a home safety evaluation.
-Why did you fall?
-Was it medically related or was it as a result of your environment?
-Or a combination of the two?
+Why did you fall, or almost fall?
 Your environment should be your safety zone.

 Assist and Expedite Discharge from nursing home or hospital: Surgeries such as joint replacements, back surgeries and bone fractures require short term use of durable medical equipment for the recuperation phase.
 Ideally, the environmental barriers are addressed prior to discharge to avoid caregivers from feeling overwhelmed and stressed.